 11. Ko Phangan – The Wrap-up

 Okay guys, I’ve tried to cover as much as I can but I think this article is getting out of control (over 5000 words, you know what I mean).
 I think I need to stop now.
 Anyway, please give this little Gulf of Thailand gem a chance, outside the Full Moon Party season also.
 It deserves it.
 It certainly has stolen my heart.
+However, if you’d like to travel more around this amazing Asian country, there are plenty of other interesting places to visit in Thailand.

 Have you been to Ko Phangan already?
 Is there something missing in the article that you’d like to know more about?
 Leave your comments and I will get back as soon as I can.